C8359Frank/about-me/README.md

 # about-me
-I want to write about my repo
+I want to write about my repod